Marvel’s Spider-Man 2 may join PS Plus Game Catalogue this month: What we know

 Published By: Shubham Arora | Published: Feb 11, 2026, 02:02 PM (IST)

 The leak comes from known leaker billbil-kun, who previously shared accurate PlayStation-related information.
 As per a Dealabs report, Marvel’s Spider-Man 2 could be added to the PS Plus Game Catalogue on February 17.
-Also Read: PS5 sales slow, but Sony's PlayStation profits jump 19 percent in Q3 FY25
+Also Read: Keanu Reeves’ John Wick is getting a full AAA game: Platforms, combat style, and details

 If the leak turns out to be accurate, this would make Marvel’s Spider-Man 2 the third title in the series to join the Game Catalogue.
 Both Marvel’s Spider-Man Remastered and Spider-Man: Miles Morales are already available on the service.